 Held Wednesday, September 23, 2020 • 3:00pm-5:00pm via Zoom Meetings

 In this virtual workshop, attendees helped create a shared vision for what a “sustainable Bear Valley Basin” means.
 To inform the interactive exercise, the project team gave an overview of the purpose of the Groundwater Sustainability Plan (GSP) and the requirements of the Sustainable Groundwater Management Act (SGMA) in easy-to-understand terms.
 Next, they summarized key takeaways of the Basin Setting work completed to date, which describes the Basin’s unique geological makeup, historical groundwater use, potential challenges associated with groundwater management, and anticipated future groundwater use in the Basin.
 Further, they described the historical and current Water Budget.
 Stakeholder input documented in this workshop will be used to develop the guiding principles for the GSP and the Basin sustainability goal.

-WHAT TO EXPECT: In this virtual workshop, attendees will help determine the preliminary set of sustainability goals for the Arlington Basin and weigh in on the criteria they believe should drive the projects and management actions to be used to achieve those goals.
-To inform the interactive exercises, the project team will recap the outcomes of Workshop #1, including the guiding principles and the draft Sustainability Goal for the Basin.
+WHAT TO EXPECT: In this virtual workshop, attendees will help determine the preliminary set of sustainability goals for the Basin and weigh in on the criteria they believe should drive the projects and management actions to be used to achieve those goals.
+To inform the interactive exercises, the project team will recap the outcomes of Workshop #1, namely the Guiding Principles for the Basin.
 Next, they’ll describe the relevant requirements of SGMA, including the role of Sustainable Management Criteria, representative wells, minimum thresholds, measurable objectives.
 Stakeholder input documented in this workshop will inform relevant draft chapters of the GSP while also informing the third and final workshop.
 A workshop recording and a public-facing summary of stakeholder input will be published to the GSA website following the workshop.

 Projects and Management Actions